volkov-nikita/email-to-pdf/README.md

     **IMPORTANT:**
     *   Replace the placeholder values with your actual credentials.
     *   For Gmail, generate an App Password (search "Gmail App Password" for instructions).
-    *   Do *not* commit the `.env` file to your repository!
+    *   Do *not* commit the `env` file to your repository!
 It contains sensitive information.
 It's already included in the `.gitignore`.

 3.  **Build and Run the Container:**